altibiz/ozds-web/README.md

 ### Test users

-NOTE: this section is outdated and the users don't exist currently.
+NOTE: this section is outdated and the users don't exist

 Two test users are added in the development environment to make testing easier.